-Through the understanding of customers' demands and market positioning, Poya leveraged its advantages to create brand value, attract more customers by cross-industry alliance, and roll out diverse activities and mobile payments to strengthen competitiveness.
-By creating a unique shopping experience in Poya with selling points, this should lead to sales and profit growth.
+Through the understanding of customers' demands and market positioning, Poya makes use of its outstanding advantages to create brand value, attract more customers by cross-industry alliance, and strengthen competitiveness by rolling out diverse activities and mobile payment.
+This should lead to a unique shopping experience and selling points for Poya with sales and profit growth.

-4. Merchandise management and space efficiency
+4. Product and space management